Chart Color Schemes

 Employment

-Hillside's workforce is skilled with notable representation in construction.
-Its unemployment rate was 3.5% in the past year, lower than Greater Melbourne's 4.7%.
+Hillside's workforce is skilled with the construction sector being notably represented.
+The unemployment rate was 3.5% in the past year, with an estimated employment growth of 4.6%.
+As of September 2025, 10,119 residents were employed and the unemployment rate was 1.2% lower than Greater Melbourne's rate of 4.7%.

 Frequently Asked Questions - Employment